ascourtas/icra2017-visual-navigation-1/README.md

 docker build -t ai2thor:1.0.0 .
 ```

-## Running the model
+## Running the Model
 We utilize a pre-trained model from the original repository, therefore training is unnecessary.
 The following instructions are for running the evaluation of said model.
-The output of the stats on each episode will be displayed in the terminal.

-Run the Docker container (note that it may take >30 min before evaluation stats are printed):
+Run the Docker container (note that it may take >45 min before evaluation stats are printed):
 ```
 docker run ai2thor:1.0.0
 ```
+The output of the stats on each episode will be displayed in the terminal.

 ## Other Utilities

-We've provided a modified `keyboard_agent.py` script that allows you to load a scene dump and use the arrow keys to navigate a scene.
+We've provided a modified `keyboard_agent.py` script that allows you to load an AI2Thor scene dump and use the arrow keys to navigate a scene.
 The script also lets you take screenshots to use as target images for your own evaluations, or capture depth images if you wish to experiment with those.

 The commands are:
 > Use WASD keys to move the agent.<br>